ibz-arain/DocMate/README.md

 ### 🎉 **Special Recognition**

 - **WinHacks 2025 Organizers** - For creating an incredible platform for innovation
-- **Competition Judges** - For recognizing the potential and impact of DocuMate
+- **Competition Judges** - For recognizing the potential and impact of DociMate
 - **Industry Mentors** - For invaluable guidance throughout development
 - **Open Source Community** - For the amazing tools that made this achievement possible